 The program operates a full year, full day, center-based option in which the childen attend the program 6.25 hours per day.
 Pre-K children attend for an extended stay from 7:45 a.m. - 2:45 p.m.
 The center calendars are based on the local public school board calendars.
 The Early Head Start Program also operates a center-based program attends for additional weeks during the summer months.
-We are investigating offering a longer day for Early Head Start next year which will be more helpful for our teen parents.
+We offered a longer day for Early Head Start this year which will be more helpful for our teen parents and will continue this schedule in the upcoming year.
 Action pact operates 26 Early Head Start classrooms and 43 Head Start classrooms.
 There are 17 Head Start/Early Head Start centers in 12 counties and one Head Start administration office located in Waycross.